Social care in England: Systemic funding problems

 The rapid improvements in population health that the NHS brought about caused a significant increase in life expectancy, but in turn, this caused social care to be required for longer.
 By the end of the 20th century – compounded by the retirement of the post-war baby boom generation – the ageing UK population, combined with increasing costs, led to the NHS finding it difficult to fully fund healthcare, with a corresponding impact on the cost of social care.
-In 2015, Professor Martin McKee of the London School of Hygiene & Tropical Medicine said that "since 2009, ... the number of people aged 85 years and over has increased by 9%.
+In 2015, Martin McKee of the London School of Hygiene and Tropical Medicine said that "since 2009, ... the number of people aged 85 years and over has increased by 9%.
 To maintain current levels of social care would require an extra £1.1 billion ...".

-In 2017, the Local Government Association estimated a £2.6bn funding shortfall by 2020 and feared some councils could be challenged in the High Court for not providing a statutory minimum standard of care.; they blamed historic under-funding and increasing numbers of old people.
-The Centre for Workforce Intelligence estimates that two million or more extra carers will be needed by 2025 in England alone, for both in-home care and care homes, due to growing demand.
+In 2017, the Local Government Association estimated a £2.6bn funding shortfall by 2020 and feared some councils could be challenged in the High Court for not providing a statutory minimum standard of care; they blamed historic under-funding and increasing numbers of old people.
+The Centre for Workforce Intelligence estimated that two million or more extra carers would be needed by 2025 in England alone, for both in-home care and care homes, due to growing demand.

 Although council tax rose substantially since 1997, under the Blair ministry, subsequent restrictions imposed by the Cameron Ministry saw it erode back towards 1997 levels.
 The 2017 budget gave councils access to an extra £1 billion provided centrally.
 However, Nigel Edwards of the Nuffield Trust think tank said that this would cover only half the £2bn funding shortfall feared in 2017–18.
 The Housing, Communities and Local Government Committee of the House of Commons reported in August 2019 that the social care system was on the "verge of collapse", with "an opaque source of revenue, partially funded by tax systems that don't spread the burden equally."
 The Centre for Health and the Public Interest cautioned that a large increase in public funds for the sector could just produce bigger profits for privatised operators, since many firms lack financial transparency.
 In 2022 the Association of Directors of Adult Social Services calculated that though the hours of home care delivered had increased to 41 million by October 2021, over half a million people were waiting for care and support.

-These systemic problems have led to an increase in the number of unpaid carers, with around 1 in 5 adults performing this role in 2022.
-The lack of adequate funding for the care sector has led to a growing 'social care gap' which is projected to rise until 2032.
-Unpaid carers are increasingly relied upon as the adult social care system is failing the most vulnerable in society.
+These systemic problems have led to an increase in the number of unpaid carers, with around one in five adults performing this role in 2022.
+The lack of adequate funding for the care sector has led to a growing 'social care gap' which was projected in 2015 to rise until 2032.